McDowell Hall of Fame honors former JET24 sports anchor - NewsBreak

 Gallagher is listed as a “Distinguished Contributor” in the induction for his work with the athletics program over the years.

-“It’s kind of bringing our past and our future together with our current athletes being able to see where some of our past athletes have gone.
-Not only with their athletic achievements but what they’ve done in life., the lessons that you learn with high school sports and where they take you in life.
+“It’s kind of bringing the past and the future together with our current athletes being able to see where some of our past athletes have gone.
+Not only with their athletic achievements but what they’ve done in life, the lessons that you learn with high school sports and where they take you in life.
 It’s a really neat connection just building relationships,” said Mark Becker, McDowell athletic director.Close

 Thanks for signing up!